radiantlogic-v8/documentation-new/documentation/tuning/cache-connector-properties.md

 If the connector should ignore non-sequential change IDs, and process all changes immediately, set the property to `false`.

-To learn more about connectors, please read the document that describes properties specific to the [Database Counter connector](database-counter-connector.md).

 ## LDAP Connectors
 There are two types of LDAP connectors: Changelog and Persistent Search.
 These connector types are described in this document.